eduvpn/documentation/MULTI_NODE.md

 This document will show how to set up multiple nodes.
 The OpenVPN clients will be distributed over the nodes using DNS round-robin.

+If you already installed the software on one machine already, and want to convert your current installation into a controller you can use the `convert_to_controller.sh` script.

 ## Requirements

 At least 3 machines (or VMs) running CentOS 7.
 The two machines that will be